We have had an unexpected blogging break due to a new arrival, but as we hurtle towards the end of the year we have a lovely new series to share.

 “I just wanted to say thank you for your gorgeous website.
 With the help of your directory we have sourced a great organic caterer and commissioned some beautiful recycled silver wedding rings.
 I’ve also got loads of great ideas from the site for DIY decorations and flowers, and I’m even planning to have a go at making my own wedding cakes.
 I’m not sure how I would have managed so far without your directory.
 More than that, you have made the process of wedding planning (which I was rather dreading) into something meaningful and even enjoyable.”
 Read more

-When I was asked for write a blog post with my tips and advice on how to budget for your wedding dress, I pretty much dismissed the invitation immediately because budgeting is not my strong point – or to be truthful, even something I’m vaguely good at.
+When I was asked for write a blog post with my tips and advice on wedding dress budgeting, I pretty much dismissed the invitation immediately because budgeting is not my strong point – or to be truthful, even something I’m vaguely good at.
 But this year I am trying to take up some challenges, even if they might seem small like compiling advice (eek) on budgeting.

 TSB have put together a guide called Saving for your Wedding with some sound advice from fellow bloggers such as Annabel at Love My Dress and other industry suppliers.
 I’m not sure I’ve ever really written about budgeting, because let’s face it, I’m inclined to pretend budgets don’t exist!
 But once I got thinking on the topic, I realised I did have some advice (and experience) to share.